 Best Under $500: Citizen Eco-Drive Promaster Diver Watch

 The Citizen Eco-Drive Promaster Diver Watch is the ideal match for serious divers that want a reliable, good-looking watch that won’t break the bank.
-Amazon reviewers love it for its rugged design and its innovative Eco-Drive technology.
-The latter means that it’s powered by light instead of a battery, saving you the cost and inconvenience of having to send it to a technician for a battery change.
+Its innovative, Eco-Drive technology means that it’s powered by light instead of a battery, saving you the cost and inconvenience of having to send it to a technician for a battery change.
 It also means the back stays factory sealed and completely water resistant up to 200 meters.
 The stainless steel case measures 42mm in diameter and features a one-way rotating bezel for measuring lapsed time when diving.

 The black dial is protected by anti-reflective mineral crystal glass, making it easy to read the time even on sunny surface intervals and safety stops.
 Similarly, the watch’s luminous markers and hour, minute, and second hands are clearly visible at depth.
 Other highlights include a date window and a comfortable, durable black polyurethane strap.
 If black isn’t your color, you can find this watch elsewhere on Amazon in navy blue.

 A more attainable dream than the Rolex, the Bulova Men’s Precisionist Chronograph Watch is nevertheless an exceptional watch.
 Its three-prong crystal Precisionist movement boasts a vibrational frequency that’s eight times greater than standard quartz watches, lending weight to the brand’s claim to sell the most accurate quartz watches in the world.
 The stainless steel case measures 46.5mm across, making it even bigger than the Rolex.
 Either way, this is a solid watch capable of meeting the challenges of recreational and technical diving.